brutasse/graphite-api/docs/deployment.rst

         </Directory>
 	</VirtualHost>

-Adapt the mod_wsgi configuration to your requierments.
+Adapt the mod_wsgi configuration to your requirements.

 See the `mod_wsgi QuickConfigurationGuide`_ for an overview of configurations and `mod_wsgi ConfigurationDirectives`_ to see all configuration directives